Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/_posts/blog/2019-04-08-TNGO-project.md

 tags: NGO, open data
 ---

-As part of an NSF-funded project, the **Transnational NGO Initiative** interviewed 152 US-based Transnational NGO (TNGO) executive directors / CEOs regarding organizational activities, strategies, goals, challenges, effectiveness, accountability, communication, networks, partnerships, and leadership.
+As part of an NSF-funded project, the **Transnational NGO Initiative** interviewed 152 US-based Transnational NGO (TNGO) Executive Directors / CEOs regarding organizational activities, strategies, goals, challenges, effectiveness, accountability, communication, networks, partnerships, and leadership.

 The interview transcripts were coded using computer-aided qualitative data analysis software to produce a quantitative dataset containing several hundred variables.
 Both the quantiative dataset and the qualitative transcripts are available to scholars interested in international NGOs and the management of large nonprofit organizations.